jasleon/Visual-Odometry/README.md

 This project implements [visual odometry](https://en.wikipedia.org/wiki/Visual_odometry) to estimate the trajectory of a self-driving car.

-I developed this project in the [Visual Perception for Self-Driving Cars](https://www.coursera.org/learn/visual-perception-self-driving-cars?) course.
-The [University of Toronto](https://www.utoronto.ca/) provided the starter code and the data from the [CARLA](https://carla.org/) simulator.

 **The steps of this project are the following:**

 - Acquire an image and extract features using a feature detector.